neoforged/.github/primers/1.22/index.md

 - `net.minecraft.util.profiling.jfr.parse.JfrStatsResult` now takes in an FPS stat
     - `tickTimes` -> `serverTickTimes`
 - `net.minecraft.util.profiling.jfr.stats.TimedStatSummary#summary` now returns an optional of the `TimeStatSummary`
+- `net.minecraft.util.worldupdate.WorldUpgrader`
+    - `$AbstractUpgrader` no longer takes in a generic
+        - `createStorage` now returns a `SimpleRegionStorage` instead of the generic
+        - `tryProcessOnePosition` now takes in a `SimpleRegionStorage` instead of the generic
+    - `$DimensionToUpgrade` no longer takes in a generic, instead using `SimpleRegionStorage`
 - `net.minecraft.world.RandomSequences` no longer takes in the world seed
     - `codec` -> `CODEC`
     - `get`, `reset` now takes in the world seed